Black Bolt: 1960s

 Black Bolt's first appearance established the character as being a member of the Inhuman ruling class.
-The title Thor featured a back-up feature called "Tales of the Inhumans", which recounts the character's origin story.
+The title Thor featured a back-up feature called "Tales of the Inhumans", which recounts Black Bolt's origin story.
 The son of King Agon and Queen Rynda, Black Bolt is exposed to the mutagenic Terrigen Mist while still an embryo, and eventually demonstrates the ability to manipulate electrons.
 To protect the Inhuman community from his devastating voice, Black Bolt is placed inside a sound-proof chamber and is tutored in the use of his powers.
-Reentering Inhuman society as a young man—having vowed never to speak—the character is attacked by his younger brother Maximus, who attempts, unsuccessfully, to goad him into speaking.
+Reentering Inhuman society as a young man—having vowed never to speak—Black Bolt is attacked by his younger brother Maximus, who attempts, unsuccessfully, to goad him into speaking.

 Black Bolt proved popular, and decides to leave Attilan to explore the outside world.
-The character reappears in a story focusing on his cousin Medusa, drives off the Hulk after the monster defeats the entire Inhuman Royal Family (Medusa, Gorgon, Karnak, Triton, and Crystal), and with the Fantastic Four, battles his brother Maximus and his own group of rogue Inhumans.
+Black Bolt reappears in a story focusing on his cousin Medusa, drives off the Hulk after he defeats the entire Inhuman Royal Family (Medusa, Gorgon, Karnak, Triton, and Crystal), and with the Fantastic Four, battles his brother Maximus and his own group of rogue Inhumans.